-For the last five years, the Obama Administration has proposed to eliminate all federal funding for the EPA BEACH Act grants program -- the main source of funding for water quality testing and public health protection programs at beaches across the country.
+For the last five years, federal funding for the EPA BEACH Act grants program -- the main source of funding for water quality testing and public health protection programs at beaches across the country -- has been on the chopping block.
 If communities lose this funding, we will see beach testing programs in many states completely stop.
 To help ensure this doesn’t become a reality, Surfrider has been working hard to build support in Congress to save funding for this critical yet relatively inexpensive program, and thus far we have been successful.

 Please join Surfrider's efforts to restore funding for the BEACH Act!